r4dat/sharefile_py3/README.md

-The original (Python 2) source can be found here: http://api.sharefile.com/rest/samples/python.aspx Copyright (c) 2014 Citrix Systems, Inc.
+The original (Python 2) source can be found here: http://api.sharefile.com/rest/samples/python.aspx

-Under the MIT License.
+Copyright (c) 2014 Citrix Systems, Inc. under the MIT License.

-Currently licensed under the Apache License 2.0.
+The python 3 version is licensed under the Apache License 2.0.
+Copyright (c) 2015 Rob R, KHC

 The functions in this file will make use of the ShareFile API v3 to show some of the basic operations using GET, POST, PATCH, DELETE HTTP verbs.
 See api.sharefile.com for more information.